Kuramoto meets Koopman: Constants of motion, symmetries, and network motifs: Symmetry-generated constants of motion

-The general method to derive Lie symmetries for any smooth differential equations involves computing the prolongation of the symmetry group action or its generators $\mathcal{S}$~\cite[Theorem 2.71]{Olver1993}, often requiring lengthy calculations.
+The general method to derive Lie symmetries for differential equations involves computing the prolongation of the symmetry group action or its generators $\mathcal{S}$~\cite[Theorem 2.71]{Olver1993}, often requiring lengthy calculations.
 For Euler-Lagrange problems and Hamiltonian systems, the prolongation condition amounts to identifying commuting operators.
-As shown below, such simplification is also possible for first-order ordinary differential equations (ODEs).
-Indeed, for

-with Koopman generator $\mathcal{U} = \partial_t + \sum_{j = 1}^N F_j(t, \bm{y})\partial_j$, the next lemma provides the infinitesimal criterion of symmetry in terms of commutation of operators [proof in Sec.~\ref{SIsubsec:inf_crit}]. \begin{lemma*}[Infinitesimal condition for Lie symmetries] \phantom{..} A connected local group of transformations $G$ acting on an open subset of $\mathbb{R} \times \mathbb{R}^N$ is a symmetry group of the first-order ODEs in Eq.~\eqref{eq:sysODE} if and only if
+As shown below, such a simplification is also possible for first-order ODEs.
+Indeed, for $\dot{\bm y} = \bm F (t, \bm y)$ with $\mathcal{U} = \partial_t + \mathcal{K}$ and $\mathcal{K} = \sum_{j = 1}^N F_j(t, \bm{y})\partial_j$, the next lemma gives the symmetry criterion in terms of operator commutation [Sec.~\ref{SIsubsec:inf_crit}].\\ \textbf{Lemma (Infinitesimal condition for Lie symmetries)} \textit{A connected local group of transformations $G$ acting on an open subset of $\mathbb{R} \times \mathbb{R}^N$ is a symmetry group of the first-order ODEs $\dot{\bm y} = \bm F (t, \bm y)$ if and only if